lariskovski/jenkins-docker/README.md

 - docker-compose up -d

-- you can access the jenkins in the port 8080 (or change the mapping)
+- you can access the jenkins on port 8080 (or change the mapping)

 - the registry's purpose is to build the images that passes the pipeline's tests